 Making Sense of the Federal Budget, Debt & Deficits – 1

 Is Capitalism Good for the Poor? – 1

 Economic Demise of the Soviet Union – 1

 PROGRAMS FOR HIGH SCHOOL STUDENTS

-Through week-long residential programs, FTE gives promising high school students the skills to be more effective leaders and teaches them how to employ economic analysis when considering difficult public policy choices.
-Students learn through engaging games and simulations that explain economic concepts in exciting and relatable ways.
+Through these week-long residential programs, FTE gives promising high school students the skills to be more effective leaders and teaches them how to employ economic analysis when considering difficult public policy choices.
+Students learn through hands-on activities and simulations that explain economic concepts in exciting and relatable ways.

 Programs are led by economics professors and leadership instructors selected for their expertise and teaching effectiveness.
 Morning discussions, activities and interactive sessions introduce participants to the “economic way of thinking.”
 Afternoon sessions build an understanding of leadership, and participants practice leadership skills in an engaging series of tasks and dilemmas.